Tredan’s Bane explores the magical politics between two rival factions: the Enchanters and the Churchies.

 Ghosts and Sciomancers

 The Church’s speciality magicians for crypt and ghost spells are Sciomancers.
 They can call ghosts at will and bind them to prepared niches in the catacombs, or hold them in bewitched amulets.
-The Sciomancers, along with a town’s Priest, make sure the deceased’s crypts are properly attended in the sprawling Burial Yards.

 Book of the Dead